aaditya-pdgupta/Logism_project/README.md

   <img src="../main/Figures/NOT_Gate.jpg" width="250" height="100"/>
 </p>

 We know that a NOT gate has only one input and gives the output as the complement of the input .
-To realize the NOT gate using NAND gate, we need only one NAND gate which is also shown un figure above.
+To realize the NOT gate using NAND gate, we need only one NAND gate which is also shown in the figure above.
+We first compliment the inputs A and perform the perform the NAND operations on complimented input.We get

+$$ \overline{A \cdot B}$$